 - whether the relevant authority considers that it is now prohibited from disposing of the land to any other person.

-Having made its decision based on the information provided in the asset transfer request, the relevant authority must issue a decision notice to the community transfer body, under section 82(7) of the Act, setting out its decision and the reasons for it.
-This must be done within six months from the validation date, as prescribed in regulation 10 of the Procedure Regulations, or a longer period if agreed between the relevant authority and the community transfer body.
+Having made its decision based on the information provided in the asset transfer request, the relevant authority must issue a decision notice to the community transfer body, setting out its decision and the reasons for it.
+This must be done within six months from the validation date, or a longer period if agreed between the relevant authority and the community transfer body.
 If no decision notice is issued within this time, the community transfer body has the right to request a review or appeal to the Scottish Ministers, as appropriate.

 A. state the date on which the asset transfer request was made

 B. identify the community transfer body which made the request